matloff/fasteR/README.md

 as we edit, say, reports, we do the same for code.

 As mentioned earlier, many useRs use IDEs for this purpose, such as RStudio or ESS.
 Indeed, some of you probably already use RStudio.
 If so, you simply edit in the upper-left pane.
-For those not using RStudio, we'll just use R's built-in **edit** function.
-To explain it, consider the following toy example:
+Similarly if you are using an external editor.
+For those not using these, we'll just use R's built-in **edit** function.
+To explain it, consider the following toy
+example:

 ``` r
 f <- function(x,y)